About the Query Expression

 Constant Query Expression (cq)

-The constant query expression (cq) is very similar to the advanced query expression but must hold expressions that are constant for all users of a specific search interface or search tab (e.g., search scope).
+The constant query expression (cq) is very similar to the advanced query expression but must hold expressions that are constant for all users of a specific search interface or search tab (for example, search scope).
 The results of evaluating these expressions are kept in a special index cache to avoid re-evaluating them on each query.

-• A customer selects the Shop tab on the Books4Fun commerce search interface.
-The selected tab has the value @source==("Products"), so the cq value is @source=="Products" until a different tab is selected.
+A customer selects the value Corporate for the Source facet on the customer service search interface.
+The selected tab has the value @source=="Corporate", so the cq value is also @source=="Corporate" until a different tab is selected.

 Important